×

 Expertise

-Before I harp on this point, let me preface it by saying that working for a hotel brand doesn’t make you less knowledgeable than another person who works for an agency.
-However, I will offer that agencies interact with many different brands, in different verticals with different budget sizes.
-Agencies have an edge when it comes to expertise because they are forced to constantly evolve, problem solve and innovate more quickly than people who work in-house.
-A hotel marketing agencysees the same scenario from a few different perspectives due to the force-fed experience they get from their different clients.
+Before we harp on this point, let us preface it by saying that working for a hotel brand doesn’t make you less knowledgeable than someone who works for an agency.
+However, we will say that agencies interact with many different brands, in different verticals, and with different budget sizes.
+Agencies do have an edge when it comes to expertise because they are forced to constantly evolve, problem solve, and innovate more quickly than people who work in-house.
+A hotel marketing agency sees the same scenario from a few different perspectives due to the force-fed experience they get from their different clients.

 Collaboration

-Unless you have the luxury of being a Hilton or Marriott, it’s likely that your “teams” consist of individual people who are the leads for their respective department.
-These hardworking individuals are often a Jack of all trades and a master of none.
-However, if they collaborate with a knowledgeable agency partner there are a number of ways they can add even more value to their company.
-When hotels collaborate with agencies that provide marketing services, they are getting support, thought leadership and expert execution of initiatives that would usually be way too much work for even the most talented employee.
+Unless you have the luxury of being a Hilton or Marriott, it’s likely that your “teams” consist of individual people who are the leads for their respective departments.
+These hardworking individuals are often a Jack of All Trades and a master of none.
+However, if they collaborate with a knowledgeable agency partner, there are a number of ways they can add even more value to their company.
+When hotels collaborate with agencies that provide marketing services, they are getting support, thought leadership, and expert execution of initiatives that would usually be way too much work for even the most talented employee.

 Tactical Execution

-Does your hotel’s marketing manager know the intricacies of the Facebook Algorithm, Google Algorithm or how social media ads perform at auction?
-If you said no to any of these, you would greatly benefit from the tactical execution that a hotel marketing agency can provide.
-Not to say your staff can’t learn the ins and outs of these concepts, however I would offer that they have other daily tasks that outweigh them learning how to tactically execute a strategy in an impactful way.
-Agencies have a ton of experience with social media channels, search engines and paid media.
-Tasking them with the execution of your hotel marketing campaigns is usually your best bet.
+Does your hotel’s marketing manager know the intricacies of the Facebook Algorithm, Google Algorithm, or how social media ads perform at auction?
+If you said no to any of these, your hotel would greatly benefit from the tactical execution that a hotel marketing agency can provide.
+Not to say your staff can’t learn the ins and outs of these concepts, however, we would say that they probably have other daily tasks that outweigh learning how to tactically execute a strategy in an impactful way.
+Agencies have a ton of experience with social media channels, search engines, and paid media.
+Tasking them with the execution of your hotel marketing campaigns is oftentimes your best bet.

 There is a common misconception that hiring a digital marketing agency to help with your hotel marketing initiatives is too expensive.
-In reality, hiring an agency is actually much more time and cost effective than hiring an in-house employee.
+In reality, hiring an agency is actually much more time and cost-effective than hiring an in-house employee.
 Typically, agencies recommend a certain amount of retainer hours for marketing services.
-Let’s say that your hotel is in need of social media marketing services that cover content creation, content distribution, community management and social listening.
+Let’s say that your hotel is in need of social media marketing services that cover content creation, content distribution, community management, and social listening.
 A rough ballpark estimate for these services is 10 hours per month.
 At the estimated average of $100 per hour for 10 hours per month, you are looking at $12,000 per year (plus any media spend).
 Now, think about the in-house employee that you are looking to hire (one person) that you would hopefully employ for the foreseeable future.
 What does their salary look like?
-According to PayScale.com, the average Social Media Manager’s salary in the US is $46,402.
-This figure doesn’t include insurance, taxes, 401k, the subsequent raise to those who would be overseeing them or the cost of turnover if they aren’t the right fit.
-For $12,000 you could get access to a team of professionals that are supporting your hotel brand or for $46,000+ you could hire one employee that you hope the hiring manager made the right choice about.
-The fun part about this made up scenario is that depending on your hotel’s size and structure, you might not even need 10 hours of services so the cost of a partnership would be even less!
+According to PayScale.com, the average Social Media Manager’s salary in the US is $52,379.
+This figure doesn’t include insurance, taxes, 401k, subsequent raises, oversight costs, or the cost of turnover if they aren’t the right fit.
+For $12,000, you could get access to a team of professionals that are supporting your hotel brand, or for $52,000+ you could hire one employee that you hope the hiring manager made the right choice about.
+The fun part about this made-up scenario is that depending on your hotel’s size and structure, you might not even need 10 hours of services, so the cost of a partnership would be even less!

 Agency Cons